Did you know?

 Photos displayed courtesy of Michèle Fink, Secret Haven, Ontario

-Once know as Russian Wolfhounds, Borzois are considered a giant breed and stand up to 32 inches (81 cm) tall at the shoulder.
+Once known as Russian Wolfhounds, Borzois are considered a giant breed and stand up to 32 inches (81 cm) tall at the shoulder.
 They have a long silky coat, that may be straight, wavy, or fairly curly.
 Any colour or pattern is acceptable.
 However, it is usually white and marked in lemon, tan, grey, brindle, or black.
 Their overall aristocratic appearance is graceful, dignified and elegant.

 Borzois are intelligent, independent, and can be stubborn.
 Aloof with strangers, they are devoted to their families.
 This is not a breed that will fit into every household.
 Even though they are large dogs, they are graceful animals, and with proper training make excellent house dogs.
 When raised with children, most are good companions, but they are not a breed that will tolerate a child’s rough-housing.